omarathon/firebase-post-json/README.md

 # # firebase-post-json

-A tool to *quickly POST a JSON file to a Google Firebase*: utilising [firebase4j](https://github.com/bane73/firebase4j) and [Google Firebase](https://firebase.google.com/).
+A tool to *quickly POST a JSON file to a Google Firebase*.

 ## Dependencies